 This lack of oxygen creates a hypoxic environment within the tissue causing the release of Vascular Endothelial Growth Factor (VEGF).
 This signaling protein chemical is responsible for the creation of new blood vessels and their supporting networks.
 Blood vessels once complete will increase the surface area ratio of diffusion within the tissue allowing more oxygen and key nutrients to the tissue in the future along with increased lactate threshold.

-With occlusion training reducing levels of oxygen available to working muscles, a lactic acid / lactate build-up occurs dramatically quicker than expected.
-This chemical soup build-up is counteracted by the body converting it back to pyruvate as previously mentioned, but with training the body is better able to hold off and endure this acidic state for longer periods of time.
-While more applicable for those completing High Intensity Endurance Exercise (HIEE) its applications are useful into a variety of sports.
-Studies have shown that the change of intramuscular environment to an acidic state causes a vast increase in the release of Growth Hormones (GH), Myostatin (GD8), Heat Shock Protein (HSP) and Nitric Oxide Synthase-1, all of which are key regulators in hypertrophy and protein synthesis.
+With occlusion training reducing levels of oxygen available to working muscles, a lactic acid/lactate build-up occurs dramatically quicker than expected.
+This chemical soup build-up is counteracted by the body converting it back to pyruvate as previously mentioned, but with training, the body is better able to hold off and endure this acidic state for longer periods of time.
+While more applicable for those completing High-Intensity Endurance Exercise (HIEE) its applications are useful for a variety of sports.
+Studies have shown that the change of intramuscular environment to an acidic state causes a vast increase in the release of Growth Hormones (GH), Myostatin (GD8), Heat Shock Protein (HSP) and Nitric Oxide Synthase-1, all of which are key regulators of hypertrophy and protein synthesis.

 In summary, BFR training has been shown in research to effect:

 Read the full article and find the resources used at James' personal blog here.

 Since we launched BfR Professional using the world’s largest crowdfunding platform called Kickstarter to distribute our premium product for blood flow restriction (BFR)/occlusion/kaatsu training, we’ve been asked quite a few times about why you can’t just use a rope or regular elastic band?